Olibabba/Week1_Excel_HW/README.md

 In order to arrive at the final formula to calculate the number of successful, failed, and cancelled plays, based on various fundraising goals, I ran into a few hang ups.

 The final formula, example shown below, has the goal range broken into two seperate conditionals.
-But this solution was not initially apparent to me, and it took some trial and error and some time on Google to arrive here.
+But this solution was not initially apparent to me, and it took some trial and error, and some time on Google to arrive here.
 ```
 =COUNTIFS(Kickstarter!$F:$F,"successful",Kickstarter!$D:$D,">=1000",Kickstarter!$D:$D,"<=4999",Kickstarter!$R:$R,"plays")
 ```